TwoShock/Optimal-Bus-Route-for-Beirut/README.md

 # Optimal-Bus-Route-for-Beirut
 Implementing Parallel-Kmeans on networkx graph using pycuda
 # Running the script
-Make sure you have conda setup.<br />
+Make sure you have conda package manager setup.<br />
 `conda create --name <env> --file requirements.txt`.
 This will create a new conda environment with name you gave it and install the requirments we used.
 <br />